LeanDY: Type-Based and Trace-Based Symbolic Protocol Verification in Lean

 Problem

-Symbolic protocol verification splits into fully automated methods with limited expressiveness and interactive proofs with flexibility but weak specialized automation.
-Modern protocols requiring state, time-dependent behavior, unbounded executions, and conditional secrecy (e.g., blockchain payment channels using XOR) remain hard to verify.
+Symbolic verification of cryptographic protocols splits between automated methods with limited expressiveness and interactive provers with weak specialized automation.
+Modern protocols involving state, time, unbounded executions, conditional secrecy, and XOR remain hard to verify, especially blockchain-based protocols like payment channels.

 Approach

-LeanDY is a Lean framework combining compositional type-based reasoning with inductive trace-based reasoning for modular verification of stateful, unbounded protocols.
-It follows the language-and-automation co-design principle, providing a general parameterized trace invariant (valid_trace), a DSL for protocol specifications, and a type system with security labels supporting conditional secrecy.
-It builds on and extends the design of DY*.
-A SegWit-style UTXO blockchain model is formalized on top of the core primitives.
+LeanDY is a Lean library combining compositional type-based reasoning with inductive trace-based reasoning, extending the design of DY*.
+It provides a general parameterized trace invariant (valid_trace), a DSL for protocol specifications, and a type system with security labels including conditional label swaps for XOR-based secrecy.
+Following the language-and-automation co-design principle, it offers protocol-specific automation while allowing interactive proofs for expressiveness.
+A SegWit-style UTXO blockchain model is built atop the parsing framework to inherit soundness and automation.

 Results

-The framework supports secrecy and authentication for stateful protocols and recursive conditional secrecy for XOR-based protocols.
-An in-depth formalization of payment channels was carried out, verifying punishment mechanisms and properties depending on chain liveness.
+The framework verifies secrecy and authentication for stateful, unbounded protocols and recursive conditional secrecy for XOR-based protocols.
+It formalizes SegWit-style blockchain primitives and carries out an in-depth formalization of payment channels, verifying punishment mechanisms and liveness-dependent properties.